- Bartlett Legal Group

 Veterans suffering from mental health conditions can file disability claims with the Department of Veterans Affairs (VA) to seek benefits that can help offset the costs of their psychological conditions.
 This form of support often proves to be essential for veterans suffering from psychological conditions ranging from post-traumatic stress disorder to sleep disorders.

 Unfortunately, the VA has a reputation for making the pursuit of disability benefits complicated.
-VA disability lawyers offer their services to help veterans frustrated with the VA claims system attain the benefits they need if they have had their claims denied or have been given a lower disability rating than they think they deserve.
+VA disability benefits lawyers offer their services to help veterans frustrated with the VA claims system attain the benefits they need if they have had their claims denied or have been given a lower disability rating than they think they deserve.

-To contact Bartlett Legal Group to schedule a free consultation on your veteran disability claim you can either call (850) 332-6434 or fill out a form on our contact page
+To contact Bartlett Legal Group to schedule a free consultation on your veteran disability claim you can either call (850) 332-6434 or fill out a form on our contact page.

 Common VA Claims Mental Health Conditions

 Veterans are susceptible to a wide range of physical injuries when serving in the military but the role mental health conditions play in VA disabilities has been historically underplayed by the VA until recently.
 Helping veterans with their health both in terms of body and mind is crucial.
-That is why VA disability benefits are available for mental conditions developed or aggravated during military service.

 The following are some of the most common mental health conditions veterans file disability benefits claims for with the VA.